mcarneiro/Validator2/README.md

 Validator2 is "compiled" using r.js that generates a compact version of the validator/rules/messages classes.

-If you want to do some changes on them, you'll have to put them all in the same folder and run: `node r.js -o baseUrl=src name=validator out=validator.js`
+If you want to do some changes on them, you'll have to put them all in the same folder and run: `./build`

 ##And that's it...